-Mail Address:

-29 STATE HOUSE STATION, AUGUSTA, ME 04333-0029

-FAX: (207) 624-9258

-Reference: Policy Area: 00 Umbrella: 29 Unit: 250E Citation: T0029-A M.R.Ś.A., Sect.: 00000152
+Mail Address: 29 STATE HOUSE STATION, AUGUSTA, ME 04333-0029 FAX: (207) 624-9258 Established: 1980 Telephone: (207) 624-9257 Reference: Policy Area: 00 Umbrella: 29 Unit: 250E Citation: T0029-A M.R.S.A., Sect.: 000000152

 The Office of Investigations was established to provide for the law enforcement functions of the Bureau.
-Such operations include regulation and enforcement of laws concerning various types of vehicle dealer, title fraud, odometer fraud, auto theft investigations, registration evasion, insurance fraud, driver license and state identification card fraud and consumer complaints.
-The office oversees the management and training of the Secretary of State Critical Incident Management Plan.
+Such operations include regulation and enforcement of laws concerning various types of vehicle dealer, title fraud, odometer fraud, auto theft investigations, registration evasion, insurance fraud, driver license and state identification card fraud, consumer complaints and all other law enforcement assignments, assigned by the Deputy Secretary of State.
+The Office oversees the management and training of the Secretary of State's Critical Incident Management Plan.